Team

 Dayna McLeod (Performance and Media Artist-Scholar)

 Dr. Dayna McLeod is a queer performance-based media artist-scholar who actively engages queer and feminist approaches to research-creation through art and media.
-In 2023, she co-organized and led Embodying the Video Essay, a workshop made possible with funding from a 2023 Canadian Social Sciences and Humanities Research Council Connection (SSHRC) Grant.
-Here she presented five exercises that she developed to established film and media scholars and PhD students that centred embodiment in relation to video essay making.
-Her video work has been featured in FilmExplorer, Recycled Screenings, and in the Sight & Sound Best of Video Essays for 20212022, and 2023.
+She joined Jason Mittell and Catherine Grant as an Instructor at Middlebury College for the 2024 Scholarship in Sound & Image Workshop on Videographic Criticism.
+In 2023, she led attendees of the SSHRC-funded Embodying the Video Essay workshop in five exercises, which are featured on this website.
+Her video work has been featured in White Frame, FilmExplorer, Recycled Screenings, and in the Sight & Sound Best of Video Essays for 20212022, and 2023.
+Her video essays have been published in [in] Transition, Teknokultura: Journal of Digital Culture and Social Movements, Intermédialités: History and Theory of the Arts, Literature and Technologies, and Exertions, a Journal for the Society for the Anthropology of Work.
 She is currently working with AI tools to explore human to non-human collaboration, embodiment, and performativity, figuring herself as an AI actor called DaynAI.

 Alison Peirse (University of Leeds)